-Do I need to hire a lawyer to be an IRS whistleblower?
+Do I need to hire a lawyer to become an IRS whistleblower?

 While the IRS whistleblower program does not require that whistleblowers be represented by counsel, an IRS whistleblower attorney can help maximize your reward potential by putting together a compelling and detailed filing.
-In addition, an experienced attorney can help ensure your interests are protected.
+In addition, an experienced tax fraud whistleblower lawyer can help ensure your interests are protected.

 Is there a time limit for becoming an IRS whistleblower?

 Yes.
 In many instances IRS whistleblowers must file a timely claim or risk being barred by statutes of limitations.
 However, the statute of limitations can be indefinite if the false return was filed with an intent to commit tax fraud.

 There can also be hinderances to obtaining an award if the information presented in the claim concerns a fraud that has already been reported on or becomes publicly known.
 It is essential to contact an IRS whistleblower attorney to discuss your legal options.